Homemade Aftershave Lotion

 I adore this stuff.
 And with only two ingredients, it's easy to make and doesn't drive my skin bonkers!
 My skin actually CLEARS UP when using this combo!!

 Have you ever made homemade aftershave lotion?
-Or any kind of lotion?
+Or any kind of homemade lotion?

 Disclaimer: This post may contain a link to an affiliate.
 See my disclosure policy for more information.